shinobi5/skeletor/README.md

 [lighterhtml](https://github.com/WebReflection/lighterhtml) is included because it feels like reactive templates should be a native feature in custom web components.
 A native alternative (without the reactive features) would be [innerHTML](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML) (with some potential security issues...).

-[router-component](https://github.com/mkay581/router-component) and [beedle](https://github.com/andybelldesign/beedle) are recommended for adding SPA features to this boilerplate because they're lightweight, framework agnostic and inspired by the web platform.
+[router-component](https://github.com/mkay581/router-component) and [beedle](https://github.com/andybelldesign/beedle) are recommended for adding SPA features because they're lightweight, framework agnostic and inspired by the web platform.

 Global CSS is provided (with an opinionated structure) with tools to concatenate and minify the separate files.
 The intention is for these styles to be global in nature while component styles are applied via each components encapsulated [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) (for custom web components).